-Best places to eat Thanksgiving dinner in the U.S.
+Best places to eat Thanksgiving dinner in the US

 (CNN) — If a reservation feels like the best thing you could make for Thanksgiving dinner, you're not alone.
 According to the National Restaurant Association, about 10% of Americans opt to dine out for the biggest meal of the year.

-The top-stated reasons?
+The top reasons?

 Convenience and the chance to enjoy family freed from hours of cooking.
 But the pleasures of good eating (cooked and served by attentive strangers) are right up there, too.

-We looked around for some of the tastiest Thanksgiving Day feasts in restaurants across the USA.
-These seven destinations will get you started:
+We looked around for some of the best Thanksgiving Day feasts in restaurants across the USA, whether you're staying in town or one of the millions who travel for the holiday.
+These 10 destinations, presented in no particular order, will get you started:

 Courtesy Georgia Brown's